Guide · Hydration

 Why hydration is the cheapest recovery lever

-Lose 2 percent of bodyweight in water and aerobic capacity, strength endurance and accuracy all drop.
+Lose around 2 percent of bodyweight in water and aerobic capacity and endurance performance can start to drop, particularly in warm conditions.
 The body reads mild dehydration as hunger first, which is how a missed water bottle quietly turns into an extra snack and a softer cut.

 Sleep, protein and training are the big levers in recomposition.
 Water sits one rung below them and costs nothing.
 The water intake calculator gives you a number you can hit every day without thinking about it, so the bigger levers actually get to work.